ColoradoSchoolOfMines/wii-track/docs/design.rst

    to the compute nodes for processing.
 2. **Compute nodes:** these nodes process raw data using a variety of analytics.
    In our case, these nodes were AWS Lambda functions.
-3. **data nodes:** this stores information about the inventory and how it is moving around.
+3. **Data store:** this stores information about the inventory and how it is moving around.
 For our prototype, we utilized the AWS DynamoDB NoSQL database to store information about the items we processed.